polterguy/polterguy.github.io/tutorials/getting-started/index.md

 couple of seconds, Magic have created CRUD HTTP endpoints necessary to administrate your users and roles.
 At this point, you can already visit the _"Users"_ and _"Roles"_ menu items, and create new users or roles as you see fit.
+At this point, you have a 100% perfectly working, and highly secure, authentication and authorization backend.

 ![Crudify your Magic database](https://servergardens.files.wordpress.com/2020/09/crudify-magic-database.png)